radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 However, the use of a hash-based method is RECOMMENDED.

-In short, the intent is for CUI to leak as little information as possible, and ideally be different for every session.
+The intent is for CUI to leak as little information as possible, and ideally be different for every session.
 However, business agreements, legal requirements, etc. may mandate different behavior.
 The intention of this section is not to mandate complete CUI privacy, but instead to clarify the trade-offs between CUI privacy and business realities.

 ## User-Password Visibility